src-bin/substrate-docs/ref/substrate-filesystem-hierarchy.md

   * _**`domain`**_
     * _**`environment`**_
       * _**`quality`**_\
         Each of your domains has root Terraform modules in each environment, quality, and region which configure Terraform and refer to `modules/`_`domain`_.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
         * **`global`**
           * **`main.tf`**\
             A reference to `modules/`_`domain`_`/global` plus a place to put global, non-environmental Terraform resources.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
           * **`Makefile`**\
             A convenience that allows running Terraform commands in this directory from another, like the more recently added `terraform -chdir` does.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
           * **`providers.tf`**\
             Terraform provider declarations.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
           * **`terraform.tf`**\
             S3- and DynamoDB-backed Terraform state file configuration.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
           * **`versions.tf`**\
-            Configuration of Terraform and provider versions, etc. (Managed by `substrate create-account`.)
+            Configuration of Terraform and provider versions, etc. (Managed by `substrate account adopt|create|update`.)
         * _**`region`**_
           * **`main.tf`**\
             A reference to `modules/`_`domain`_`/regional` plus a place to put regional, non-environmental Terraform resources.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
           * **`Makefile`**\
             A convenience that allows running Terraform commands in this directory from another, like the more recently added `terraform -chdir` does.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
           * **`network.tf`**\
             Sharing and tagging the correct VPC from the network account into this account.
           * **`providers.tf`**\
             Terraform provider declarations.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
           * **`terraform.tf`**\
             S3- and DynamoDB-backed Terraform state file configuration.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
           * **`versions.tf`**\
-            Configuration of Terraform and provider versions, etc. (Managed by `substrate create-account`.)
+            Configuration of Terraform and provider versions, etc. (Managed by `substrate account adopt|create|update`.)
 * **`substrate.Administrator.assume-role-policy.json`** and **`substrate.Auditor.assume-role-policy.json`**\
   If present, these assume-role policies (as complete JSON documents) will be merged into the assume-role policies of the Substrate-managed Administrator and Auditor roles in all accounts, respectively.
-(Read by `substrate setup` and `substrate create-account`.)
+(Read by `substrate setup` and `substrate account adopt|create|update`.)
 * **`substrate.accounts.txt`**\
   A convenient listing of all your AWS accounts and the IAM roles to assume when you need to access them.
-(Managed by `substrate setup`, `substrate setup-cloudtrail`, and `substrate create-account`.)
+(Managed by `substrate setup`, `substrate setup cloudtrail`, and `substrate account adopt|create|update`.)
 * **`substrate.admin-networks.json`**\
   Allocator for CIDR blocks used by VPCs and subnets for your Substrate account (formerly known as your admin account).
 (Managed by `substrate setup`.)
 * **`substrate.azure-ad-tenant`**\